 (Source: Volvo Trucks)

 So, whilst the used car dealers, half-cut shops and scrap metal dealers are doing their part to “recycle” the old cars in the country, it is certainly not enough to “clear away” the old cars for upcoming newer models.
-Of course, the more viable thing to do is to improve on our public transportation system and get more people to use the public transport than cars.
+Of course, the more viable thing to do is to improve our public transportation system and get more people to use public transport than cars.
 But we will still be faced with disposed old cars.